hasmhib/unit4-2024/README.md

     GROUP BY r.id
 """, multiple=True)
 ```

-The SQL query used to retrieve reviews for a specific movie, along with the number of likes each review has received and whether the current user liked each review, is designed to display detailed information about movie reviews and user interactions.
-The query selects various columns from the ```reviews``` table, including review details such as the review ID, date, stars, comment, and movie ID, as well as user details like the user ID and username.
+The SQL Query used to retrieve reviews for a specific movie, corresponding with the number of likes each review has received and whether the current user liked each review, is designed to display detailed information about both movie and book reviews and user interactions.
+The query selects columns from the ```reviews``` table, including review details such as the review ID, date, stars, comment, and movie ID, as well as user details like the user ID and username.
 The ```COUNT()``` function is used to count the number of likes each review has received.
 The ```JOIN``` clause combines rows from the ```reviews``` table with the ```user``` table to get the username of the reviewer and with the ```likes``` table to count the number of likes for each review.

 The query includes a subquery to check if the current user has liked each review.
 This subquery returns ```1``` if the current user liked the review; otherwise, it returns ```NULL```.
 This check is performed by selecting from the ```likes``` table where the ```review_id``` matches the review ID and the ```user_id``` matches the current user's ID.
 The query filters reviews by the specified movie ID using the ```WHERE``` clause and groups the results by the review ID using the ```GROUP BY``` clause to ensure correct aggregation of likes.
 This comprehensive view of movie reviews, including user engagement metrics, enhances the user experience by showing interactive and relevant content.